Fadilsa9/2-Innopolis/README.md

-# Innopolis tasks
+# Innopolis Projects

-# Fadilsa9/2-Innopolis: My Innopolis Projects
+# My Innopolis tasks

 Welcome to the **Innopolis Projects Repository**, a collection of projects and assignments developed as part of the academic program at **Innopolis University**.
 This repository highlights practical applications of data science, machine learning, deep learning, and DevOps techniques.